ATAGI (Australian Technical Advisory Group on Immunisation)

 The Australian Technical Advisory Group on Immunisation (ATAGI) provides advice to the Minister for Health on the Immunise Australia Program and other related issues.

-In addition to technical experts, ATAGI’s membership includes a consumer and general practitioners.
+In addition to technical experts, ATAGI’s membership includes a consumer representative and general practitioners.

 The Terms of Reference of the Australian Technical Advisory Group on Immunisation are to: